 We have had Greenland on our adventure wish list for years now and while our main goal was to hike the 105 mile Arctic Circle Trail from Kangerlussuaq to Sisimiut, kayaking among icebergs in Ilulissat was an adventure we just couldn’t live without doing at least once in our lives.

-Ilulissat is the picture perfect Greenlandic town, located on an iceberg filled bay that offers easy paddling access to one of the largest icefjords in the world.
-Designated an UNESCO World Heritage Site in 2004, the Ilulissat Icefjord is nothing short of impressive.
+Ilulissat is the picture-perfect Greenlandic town, located on an iceberg filled bay that offers easy paddling access to one of the largest ice fjords in the world.
+Designated a UNESCO World Heritage Site in 2004, the Ilulissat Icefjord is nothing short of impressive.